NXT Championship: History

-In June 2012, WWE established NXT as their developmental territory, replacing Florida Championship Wrestling (FCW).
-On July 1, the NXT Championship was introduced as the brand's top championship, as well as its first title, in turn replacing the FCW Florida Heavyweight Championship that had been retired along with the FCW territory.
+From 2010 to 2012, the American professional wrestling promotion WWE hosted a competition reality television series called NXT.
+In June 2012, WWE restructured the show and established the NXT brand as their developmental territory, replacing Florida Championship Wrestling (FCW).
+On August 1, the brand's first championship, the NXT Championship, was introduced as the top men's championship.
 NXT Commissioner Dusty Rhodes announced an eight-man single-elimination tournament, dubbed the "Gold Rush" tournament, involving four wrestlers from NXT and four wrestlers from WWE's main roster competing to be crowned the first NXT Champion.
-On the July 26 taping of NXT (aired August 29), Seth Rollins defeated Jinder Mahal in the tournament final to become the inaugural champion.
+On the July 26 tapings of NXT (aired August 29), Seth Rollins defeated Jinder Mahal in the tournament final to become the inaugural champion.
 On November 19, 2016, at TakeOver: Toronto, Samoa Joe became the first performer to hold the championship on more than one occasion.
+The title was defended for the first time on the main roster on the June 4, 2015, episode of SmackDown, where Kevin Owens retained the title against Zack Ryder.

-In September 2019, the NXT brand became WWE's third major brand when it was moved to the USA Network.
-In 2017, after Drew McIntyre won the NXT Championship, the match description in the official title history referred to it as a world championship.
-Although the NXT Women's Championship became an option for the Royal Rumble match winner in 2020, it was not clear whether the NXT Championship could be chosen by men's winners.
+In September 2019, the NXT brand became WWE's third major brand when the NXT program was moved to the USA Network.
+After Drew McIntyre won the NXT Championship in 2017, the match description for his win in the official title history referred to it as a world championship.
 In 2021, it was revealed that the NXT Championship was an option for the men's Royal Rumble match winner to challenge for at WrestleMania 37, along with the WWE Championship and WWE Universal Championship.
-WWE revamped NXT in September 2021 and returned the brand to its original function as a developmental territory.
+However, WWE revamped NXT in September 2021 and returned the brand to its original function as a developmental territory, with it no longer referred to as a world championship and no longer an option for Royal Rumble match winners.

-In August 2022, WWE announced that the NXT UK brand would go on hiatus and would relaunch as NXT Europe in 2023.
+In August 2022, WWE announced that the NXT UK brand would go on hiatus and would relaunch as NXT Europe at a later time.
 As such, NXT UK's championship's were unified into their respective NXT championship counterparts.
 On September 4, 2022, at Worlds Collide, reigning NXT Champion Bron Breakker defeated NXT United Kingdom Champion Tyler Bate to unify the NXT United Kingdom Championship into the NXT Championship.
 Bate was recognized as the final NXT UK Champion, while Breakker went forward as the unified NXT Champion.